Difference Between Sympathetic and Parasympathetic

 The sympathetic system of nerves forms one-half of the autonomic nervous system (ANS) present in the human anatomy.

 The sympathetic process is responsible for dealing with the body’s response to any threat that may occur or be perceived to occur.
-It, therefore, holds the power to trigger the fight or flight aspect of the person’s behavior.
+It, therefore, holds the power to trigger the fight or flight aspect of the person’s behaviour.

 The parasympathetic system of nerves forms the other half of the autonomic nervous system present in the human anatomy.